tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

     <li>Always outputs pandas objects.</li>
     <li>Uses transformers that are only applied on the training set (see the
         <a href="#balance">balance</a> or <a href="#prune">prune</a> methods)
-        to fit the pipeline, not to make predictions on unseen data.</li>
+        to fit the pipeline, not to make predictions on new data.</li>
     </ul>

 <table style="font-size:16px">